 Could that fixer-upper be a health nightmare?
-It’s a question worth asking after Christina Hall, host of HGTV’s “Flip or Flop,” went public in December about being diagnosed with mercury and lead poisoning.
+It’s a question worth asking after Christina Hall, host of HGTV’s “Flip or Flop,” went public last December about being diagnosed with mercury and lead poisoning.
 She blames her symptoms—skin rashes, joint pain and swollen lymph nodes, among others—on “all the gross houses” she’s fixed and flipped over the last decade for television.
 Hall’s announcement has put a spotlight on the health hazards that often are lurking in the walls of aging homes.

 “Many new homeowners get all starry-eyed when they’ve purchased an older or historic home with grand ideas of returning it to its former glory,” says Carol Alexander, a content specialist with Fixr.com, a home remodeling resource.
 “But they don’t realize that what they don’t know could kill them.”